loftytech/sparkle/README.md

 ?>
 ```

+## Models
-now lets create a model for our user controller.
+Now lets create a model for our user controller.
 You can do this by going to the `app/Models` directory and create a file, let's say `UserModel.php`

 now add this snippet: